fatrolls/hcxtools-windows/README.md

 # hcxtools-windows
 WPA HCXTools windows

-Couldn't compile the other tools in the hxctools.. since I don't have openssl.. screw it, don't need those tools anyways. just need hcxhash2cap
+Couldn't compile the other tools in the hxctools.. since I don't have openssl.. screw it, don't need those tools anyways. just need hcxhash2cap.

+Useless repo guys.. it doesn't work need to fix all the file writing / loading code for windows.. i won't do it, i gave up.

 ```
 C:\Users\User\Desktop\Wep Cracker\>hcxhash2cap -help